[Updated August 2022] Best Housing Off-Campus For University Of Toronto Students

 These are the most popular GTA neighbourhoods for students including an estimated commute time to the main St. George campus calculated with Google Maps:

-- Downtown — ideal for students at St. George campus
+- Downtown — ideal for those looking for student housing in St. George

 - The Annex commute: less than 10 minutes (walking)